lsv/magento2-magmi-datapump/documentation/relations.md

 ##### Product array

-The `$products` needs to be an array of string of SKUs or `AbstractProduct`, or they can be mixed.
+The `$products` needs to be an array of string of SKUs or `ProductInterface`, or they can be mixed.

 ```php
 use Lsv\Datapump\Product\Data\ProductCrossRelation;